Deuter Speed Lite 20 Review

-It's small enough to take the place of a hydration specific pack, as well as being compressible and packable enough to accompany you on your next backpacking venture.
-There are numerous outside lashing options to accommodate carry extras, such as your ice axe, trekking poles, and helmet.
-These lashing options made it much more versatile compared with the Osprey Daylite and far more versatile than the Arc'teryx Cierzo 18, which is really only compatible with climbing.
+It's small enough to take the place of a hydration-specific pack, as well as being compressible and packable enough to accompany you on your next backpacking venture.
+There are a few outside lashing options to accommodate extras, such as your ice axe, trekking poles, and helmet.
+These lashing options made it a little more versatile compared to some of the minimalist packs we tested.

 Ease of Use

-For $89, this pack is a great deal.
-This pack has more features than some of our heavier packs and with extra lashing and stow options, it can carry just as much.
+We think this pack is a great deal.
+It has more features than some of our heavier packs and with extra lashing and stow options, it can carry just as much.

 The Deuter Speed Lite 20 is your basic daypack, with a few features that set it apart.
 It is simple in design, but is lightweight, comfortable, and can carry all of your essentials without weighing you down.